Douglas B-66 Destroyer: Operational history

-The RB-66C was a specialized electronic reconnaissance and electronic countermeasures (ECM) aircraft; according to Gunston and Gilchrist, it was the first aircraft designed from the onset for electronic intelligence (ELINT) missions.
+The RB-66C was a specialized electronic reconnaissance and electronic countermeasures (ECM) aircraft.
+According to Gunston and Gilchrist, it was the first aircraft designed from the onset for electronic intelligence (ELINT) missions.
 It was operated by an expanded crew of seven, which included the additional electronics warfare specialists.
-A total of 36 of these aircraft were constructed; the additional crew members were housed in the space that was used to accommodate the camera/bomb bay of other variants, these aircraft were outfitted with distinctive wingtip pods that accommodated various receiver antennas, which were also present upon a belly-mounted blister.
-Several RB-66Cs were operated in the vicinity of Cuba during the Cuban Missile Crisis, they would also be deployed over Vietnam.
+A total of 36 of these aircraft were constructed.
+The additional crew members were housed in the space that was used to accommodate the camera/bomb bay of other variants.
+These aircraft were outfitted with distinctive wingtip pods that accommodated various receiver antennas, which were also present upon a belly-mounted blister.
+Several RB-66Cs were operated in the vicinity of Cuba during the Cuban Missile Crisis.
+They were also deployed over Vietnam.
 During 1966, these planes were re-designated as EB-66C.

 Unarmed EB-66B, EB-66C and EB-66E aircraft flew numerous missions during the Vietnam War.
 They helped gather electronic intelligence about North Vietnamese defenses, and provided protection for bombing missions of the Republic F-105 Thunderchiefs by jamming North Vietnamese radar systems.
 Early on, B-66s flew oval "racetrack" patterns over North Vietnam, but after one B-66 was shot down by a MiG, the vulnerable flights were ordered to fly just outside North Vietnamese air space.

-On 10 March 1964, a 19th TRS RB-66C flying on a photo-reconnaissance mission from the Toul-Rosières Air Base in France, was shot down over East Germany by a Soviet Mikoyan-Gurevich MiG-21 after it had crossed over the border due to a compass malfunction.
+On 10 March 1964, a 19th TRS RB-66C flying on a photo-reconnaissance mission from the Toul-Rosières Air Base in France, was shot down over East Germany by a Soviet Mikoyan-Gurevich MiG-19 after it had crossed over the border due to a compass malfunction.
 The crew ejected from the aircraft and, following a brief period of detention, were repatriated to the United States.

-The final Douglas B-66 variant was the WB-66D weather reconnaissance aircraft; 36 were built.
+The final Douglas B-66 variant was the WB-66D weather reconnaissance aircraft.
+36 were built.

 By 1975, the last EB-66C/E aircraft had been withdrawn from USAF service.
 Most aircraft were scrapped in place, others were temporarily stored while awaiting eventual scrapping.